JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 ## Occasions For Service

-Jesus and his disciples were totally committed to sharing the good news, and he called all believers to join him in that work. ([UB 191:6.3](/en/The_Urantia_Book/191#p6_3)) They used a variety of methods to reach the people of their generation, and, while public preaching was often used, personal sharing was always practiced.
+Jesus and his disciples were totally committed to sharing the good news, and he called all believers to join him in that work. (<a id="a161_128"></a>[UB 191:6.3](/en/The_Urantia_Book/191#p6_3)) They used a variety of methods to reach the people of their generation, and, while public preaching was often used, personal sharing was always practiced.
 Most important, Jesus and his followers provided a means of mutually reinforcing personal ministry to, and support of, those they attracted to the gospel.
 They shared their message with individuals and groups in three basic settings.
 We can learn to take advantage of similar opportunities in our own experience.

 ### As We Pass By